10-3-pursuit/project-bird-sanctuary-vite/README.md

 2. Install dependencies:

 - cd into project directory
-- npm install
+-  use npm install

 ## Intructions on geting started after installation.
-Start the development server by useing:
+Start the local server by useing:

 - npm run dev

 - Open your browser and navigate to the host that apears in the terminal click it with command and left mouse click. on the "local" host that apears to open it

-- This command will start the development server and launch the application on your local machine.
+- This command will start the server and launch the application on your local machine.

 ## Features
 - **Bird Adoption:**  Users can browse through a selection of birds and adopt them.